 Garage floor epoxy costs

-Because of the curing time needed, total time to complete the job and be able to park your car is approximately 4 days.
-That’s usually two days for applying the epoxy coats and two more days for allowing it to cure properly.
-There are now newer polyaspartic and polyurea systems that are fast curing that can be applied all in one day and driven on the next.
-These should not be attempted by a non-professional though due to the rapid curing time of the materials.
+Because of the curing time needed between epoxy coats, total time to complete the job and be able to park your car is approximately 4 to 5 days.
+There are now newer polyaspartic and polyurea floor coating systems that are fast curing that can be applied all in one day and driven on the next.
+Professional installation of these systems starts around $6.00 a square foot.
+Because of their fast cure rate, they should not be applied by the average DIY person who is not confident in their abilities.